CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## Wyrm Tor

-Wyrm Tor, a prominent landmark in the rugged hills northeast of the Sword Mountains, is visible from up to twenty miles away.
+Wyrm Tor, a prominent landmark in the rugged hills northeast of the Spine of the World Mountains, is visible from up to twenty miles away.
 Travelers along the Trident Trail near Conyberry catch glimpses of Wyrm Tor to the south.
 In the past, Wyrm Tor was home to a formidable nest of wyverns, but years ago, a brave group of adventurers eradicated the creatures.
 While the wyverns have never returned, other creatures occasionally take up residence here.
 The current occupants of Wyrm Tor include a band of ogrekins and their ogre ally.

 The ogrekins are scouts from the Many Arrows tribe and are often found prowling the more civilized regions of the North.
 They engage in spying on settlements, ambushing travelers, and looting when opportunities present themselves.
 Stories of new settlers near Tuntin and increased activity along the old Trident Trail drew this group to the area.
 Their leader is Brughor Axe-Biter, a savage brute more inclined toward murder and looting than scouting.